 Safeguarding Future Frozen Samples

 Unfortunately, equipment malfunctions do happen and often times without any warning.
-The best way to ensure that important laboratory specimens and vaccines can be maintained and protected during these failures is with the help of an automated refrigerator temperature monitoring and environmental monitoring solution.
+The best way to ensure that important laboratory specimens can be maintained and protected during these failures is with the help of an automated temperature and environmental monitoring solution.
 This enables healthcare organizations to receive alerts when equipment temperatures and samples are outside of their monitored thresholds.
 This allows staff to take immediate action which helps eliminate product loss and ensure the accuracy of samples and diagnostic testing.
 Had the fertility clinic known in real-time that the frozen eggs and embryos were approaching unsafe storage temperatures, staff would have been able to immediately move the samples to a functional cryotank.

 Automated environmental monitoring systems allow the user to monitor and document a range of information such as temperature, humidity, carbon-dioxide, and other important conditions.
 Along with instantaneous alerts when refrigeration groups approach their thresholds, these solutions help simplify compliance and generate a variety of useful reports on multiple units.